“Lord, you truly are the Savior of the world; give me living water, that I may never thirst again.” John 4:42.

 Clearly, everyone is familiar with this phase, since we see it – from time to time promoted by fans from the sidelines at football or basketball games.

-Again the intent on the part of our Lenten liturgy is to reach out to those so-called “religiously unaffiliated,” or those who have a hunger to hear the word of God, that they too may enjoy the waters of new life, restored sight, and new life in Christ.
+Again the intent on the part of our Lenten liturgy is to reach out to those so-called “religiously unaffiliated,” or those who have a hunger to hear the word of God that they too may enjoy the waters of new life restored to sight, and new life in Christ.

-For Roman Catholics, clearly we are the most polite of mainline groups.
+For Roman Catholics, clearly, we are the most polite of mainline groups.
 When asked: “What do you personally think is the best thing to do when someone disagrees with you about religion?”
-Only 2% of Catholics would want to change minds.
-66% would try to understand the person’s beliefs; and among all the religious groups surveyed Catholics ranked the highest at 31% in avoiding religious conversation altogether.
+Only 2% of Catholics would want to change their minds.
+66% would try to understand the person’s beliefs, and among all the religious groups surveyed, Catholics ranked the highest at 31% in avoiding the theological conversation altogether.

 Now let’s focus on the woman at the well, just for a moment.

-Perhaps in all of scripture, a woman finally has a voice – and while we don’t know her name, we hear her concerns, her amazement at speaking with the young rabbi, and also her ability to be among the first evangelists to her townspeople, saying: “Come see a man who told me everything.
+Perhaps in all of scripture, a woman finally has a voice.
+While we don’t know her name, we do hear her concerns, her amazement at speaking with the young rabbi, and also her ability to be among the first evangelists.
+After all, she tells her townspeople: “Come see a man who told me everything.
 Could he possibly be the Christ?”